 The best way to experience Budapest is on foot, with plenty of espresso breaks, as you admire the city’s most notable buildings and charming neighborhoods.
-Start with a walk in Buda Castle and head down one of the staircases and towards the Danube.
-Cross the Chain Bridge to get to the heart of Pest.
-Walk north along the river to see the Shoes on the Danube Promenade Holocaust memorial, and the neo-Gothic Parliament, Hungary’s largest building.
-Circle back south through Szabadság Tér Park, and then to St. Stephen’s Basilica, where you can climb to the dome for a beautiful view.
-Walk up tree-lined Andrássy út to see the Opera House, as well as plenty of old villas and cafés.
-End up at Heroes’ Square and City Park, among the city’s top sights.
+Start with a walk through Buda Castle, then head down one of the staircases and toward the Danube.
+Cross the Széchenyi Chain Bridge to get to the heart of Pest and continue walking north along the river to see the Shoes on the Danube Promenade Holocaust memorial and the neo-Gothic Parliament—Hungary’s largest building.
+Afterward, circle back south through Szabadság Tér Park to St. Stephen’s Basilica, where you can climb to the dome for a beautiful view.
+Then, walk up tree-lined Andrássy út to see the Opera House, as well as plenty of old villas and cafés.
+End at Heroes’ Square and City Park, which are among the city’s top sights.

-There’s much more to Hungarian cuisine than its heavy use of paprika and its most famous soup, gulyás.
-In Budapest’s traditional restaurants you’ll find classic dishes: an array of soups (integral to a Hungarian meal), entrees like chicken paprikás and pörkölt (stew), and desserts such as strudel and the crepe-like palacsinta.
-Budapest’s dining scene has diversified in recent years, and many restaurants focus on more modern, creative, and light renditions of Hungarian cuisine.
-Hungarian wine is not widely available elsewhere, so oenophiles will have lots of new varietals to sample, including indigenous reds such as kadarka and the sweet Tokaj aszús.
+There’s much more to Hungarian cuisine than heavy paprika and gulyás (the country’s most famous soup).
+In Budapest’s traditional restaurants, you’ll find an array of soups, entrees like chicken paprikás and pörkölt (meat stew), and desserts like strudel and the crêpe-like palacsinta.
+The city’s dining scene has diversified in recent years, however, and now visitors can also look forward to lighter, more modern renditions of Hungarian cuisine.
+When it comes to drinking, Hungarian wine is not widely available elsewhere, so oenophiles will have lots of new varietals to sample, including indigenous reds such as kadarka and the sweet Tokaj aszús.

-With four distinct seasons, traveling in Budapest can be a very different experience from one month to the next.
-Come in December to visit one of Europe’s finest Christmas markets, if you don’t mind the cold.
-Opt for the summer to enjoy many open-air festivals and events.
-Most visitors, however, prefer the mild weather of fall and spring.
+Since Budapest has four distinct seasons, traveling here can be a very different experience from one month to the next.
+Most visitors prefer the mild weather of spring and fall.
+However, December brings one of Europe’s finest Christmas markets, while summer features many open-air festivals and events.
 Visas are not required for visits up to 90 days for U.S., Canadian, Australian, and EU citizens.
 All flights land at Budapest’s Ferenc Liszt International Airport (BUD).
 The public transportation system is extensive and convenient.
 The language is Hungarian; the currency is the Hungarian forint.
 It’s standard to tip 10% in restaurants and for services.
 Electricity is 220 volts.

 Tips and News